fan87/Hypixel-Skyblock-Remake-OLD/readme.md

 for example: the plugin is object-oriented, means you need to understand it to code it, or it will be a mess and everything will go wrong.
+#### Obfuscation
+No. You can't obfuscate the plugin without modifying any code.
+I mean it's open source, obfuscating it makes no sense at all.
+#### Technical Issues
+If you have any technical issues, either DM me on Discord (Or not if I turned my DM off) or create a new github issue and add tag "Question".
+If you are a developer and know what you are doing, it's 80% my fault since most stuff are un-hardtested (which means I don't test every single stuff, for example: I don't test every single recipe, I mean no one does but you get the idea, so there might be some bugs)
+#### Using
+Hypixel Inc. has the permission to take your server down, or even take the repository down.
+We do not suggest you to make money with this plugin by hosting a server, and we do not suggest you to make the server public, just have fun with your friends.
+You can make money by coding addons, but don't be a d*ck, the plugin is not yours, it's open source, and the idea is made by Hypixel, not by either you or me.
 ### Addons API
 To create an addon, you need to first obtain the instance of `SkyBlock`.
 To do it, you can type something like this in your main class:
 ```java